HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 ## Packaging, installing, and deploying design

 Content Reporting is an instance of a react integration portlet configured to point to where the static files of the app can be loaded from.
-It can be enabled and disabled by using Config Engine tasks.
+It can be enabled and disabled by using ConfigEngine tasks.
 The enable task would deploy, configure the portlet, then deploy the page.

 ## Enabling and disabling Content Reporting